-- Obesity/Overweight Individuals – Those who are overweight or obese seem to have a higher concentration of skin tags.
-Although there may be hormonal influences supporting its growth, researchers believe the increase of skin folds and creases play a direct role.
+Obesity/Overweight Individuals – Those who are overweight or obese seem to have a higher concentration of skin tags.
+Although there may be hormonal influences supporting its growth, researchers believe the increase of skin folds and creases plays a direct role.

-- Pregnancy – Throughout pregnancy the human body pumps out a variety of hormones.
-The fluctuations of these hormones results in a wide variety of physical symptoms, which include skin tags.
-Research outlined in the Journal of Cutaneous Medicine and Surgery found a myriad of skin changes throughout pregnancy, which is likely the direct result of immune system, metabolic and hormonal changes.
-Common skin changes experienced throughout pregnancy include skin discoloration, stretch marks and skin tags.
+Pregnancy – Throughout pregnancy, the human body pumps out a variety of hormones.
+The fluctuations of these hormones result in a wide variety of physical symptoms, which include skin tags.
+The research outlined in the Journal of Cutaneous Medicine and Surgery found a myriad of skin changes throughout pregnancy, which is likely the direct result of the immune system, metabolic and hormonal changes.
+Common skin changes experienced throughout pregnancy include skin discoloration, stretch marks, and skin tags.
 The International Journal of Dermatology found skin tags were more common during the final stages of pregnancy.

 As you can see, the root cause of skin tags can significantly range.
 It's possible that even if you do not fit within any of the aforementioned groups you can still develop these harmless growths.
 Regardless, the development of skin tags is generally nothing to be concerned about.
 While insurance rarely covers the removal of these benign tumors, there is a wide array of natural homeopathic remedies capable of safely and permanently removing these unwanted growths.